medusa-project/ideals/README.md

 rails "elasticsearch:indexes:create_alias[ideals_green_development,ideals_development]"
 rails "elasticsearch:indexes:delete[ideals_blue_development]"
 ```
-(Instead of using aliases, you could change the `elasticsearch/index` key in
+(Instead of using aliases, you could also change the `elasticsearch/index` key
-your `development.yml` config file.
-Your choice.)
+in your `development.yml`.)

 Note 2: the above does not apply to the test index.
 This index will be
 recreated automatically when the tests are run.